ir-engine/ir-engine/packages/ops/docs/EKS-setup.md

 When you go back to the Load Balancer list, make note of the DNS name of the Application loadbalancer you just created.
 It should be similar to the name of the classic one.

+Highlight the new ALB and click on the Listeners tab.
+Select the HTTPS:443 listener and click Edit.
+There should be one entry under Default Action(s), and it should be Forward To <ID of both load balancers>.
+Click the pencil icon on the left to edit it, then open the accordion for Group-Level Stickiness, check the checkbox next to Enable Up To and switch 'hours' to 'days', leaving it as 'Enable up to 1 days'.
+(Several hours would also be an acceptable setting; we just don't want connections to time out after an hour).
+Click the checkmark at the bottom of this accordion, then the Update button near the top of the screen.

 ## Set up Simple Email Service